Susan enjoys answering questions and helping her readers solve problems while learning more about education, business, and other fun topics.

-Spring Has Sprung.
-Time to Have Some Fun!
+Spring Has Sprung; Time to Have Some Fun!

 How are you planning to celebrate springtime this year?
 Here are our top 10 ways to celebrate the first day of spring.
 You'll find ideas for big kids of all ages, little kids, and families.
-In fact, we think there's something here for everyone.
+In fact, there's something here for everyone.

-1. Listen to Classical Music that Celebrates Spring
+1. Listen to Classical Music That Celebrates Spring

 Our first way to celebrate spring is with music.
 Antonio Vivaldi's "Four Seasons" is one of the most popular and most recognized pieces of classical music in the world.
 We're sure you've heard it.
 Click on the video to play it now as great background music as you read the rest of this page.

 Is it true that it's easy to balance an egg on end on the date of the vernal equinox?
 I'll tell you our family's experience and then I'll give you links to some more scientific information and let you decide for yourself.

 The first day of spring is called the vernal equinox, the day the sun shines directly over the equator.
 It is said that one can balance an egg on its end on the date of the equinox (also on the first day of fall, the autumnal equinox) but is that story really true?

 We did it.